DilrajS/PromptCraft-Mastering-AI-Communication/Crafting_Effective_Prompts.md

 ## Introduction to Prompt Engineering

-Prompt engineering is the art and science of crafting queries that elicit the most accurate and relevant responses from AI models, such as ChatGPT and Google Bard.
+Prompt engineering is the art and science of crafting queries that elicit the most accurate and relevant responses from AI models, such as ChatGPT and Google Gemini.
 It's a crucial skill for anyone looking to leverage AI for a wide range of applications, from automating tasks to generating creative content.

 ## Components of an Effective Prompt